Chintan1971/chintan1971.github.io/_posts/2025-06-03-ros2-concepts.md

 The client node requests message to the server and waits until it is receives the response before continuing.

 Service files are defined with `.srv` extension, it consists of both request and response format separated by **---**.
+The .srv files are used by the server and client nodes.

 For Example:
 ```bash